johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-09-23-authoring-npm-modules-with-typescript/index.md

 description: 'Using TypeScript definition files with npm packages can produce accurate typing information.
 Making npm a first class citizen may replace Definitely Typed.'
 ---

-OK - the title's total clickbait but stay with me; there's a point here.

-<!--truncate-->

 I'm a member of the Definitely Typed team - and hopefully I won't be kicked out for writing this.
 My point is this: `.d.ts` files should live with the package they provide typing information for, in npm / GitHub etc. Not separately.

+<!--truncate-->

 TypeScript 1.6 has just been released.
 Yay!
 In the [release blog post](https://blogs.msdn.com/b/typescript/archive/2015/09/16/announcing-typescript-1-6.aspx) it says this:

 > We’ve changed module resolution when doing CommonJS output to work more closely to how Node does module resolution.
 If a module name is non-relative, we now follow these steps to find the associated typings:
 >
-> 1. Check in `node_modules` for `&lt;module name&gt;.d.ts`
+> 1. Check in `node_modules` for `MODULE_NAME.d.ts`
-> 2. Search `node_modules\&lt;module name&gt;\package.json` for a `typings` field
+> 2. Search `node_modules\MODULE_NAME\package.json` for a `typings` field
-> 3. Look for `node_modules\&lt;module name&gt;\index.d.ts`
+> 3. Look for `node_modules\MODULE_NAME\index.d.ts`
 > 4. Then we go one level higher and repeat the process
 >
 > **Please note:** when we search through node_modules, we assume these are the packaged node modules which have type information and a corresponding `.js` file.
 As such, we resolve only `.d.ts` files (not `.ts` file) for non-relative names.